BuildFire/mediaPlayerPlugin/README.md

-Couple the Media Player with your Media Center to let your users create playlists to have an amasing, modern listening experience.
+Couple the Media Player with your Media Center to let your users create playlists to have an amazing, modern listening experience.